shmeeli/Melee-Ghost-Streamer/README.md

 Replays will appear in the `Replays` folder in the directory of your OBS mkv recording path.

+You can check `Auto` to automatically make replays when a combo happens.
+The current conditions for a combo are a combination of two of these:

+* Percentage is increased by 30%
+* There were 4 or more consecutive moves
+* The combo killed

+Depending on the player this can make for either a lot or no replays, and won't be of the best quality.
+Therefore you should only use this option when you have no one to manually click the replay button.
+In the future I will add an option to configure these conditions.

 #### Shorts

 You can enable `Convert to short` to automatically convert a replay into a Youtube Short/TikTok video (a vertical video).
 The way this works is that it cuts the video into three parts.
 This is with the assumption that most Melee layouts have a left bar, a right bar, and the game in the center.
 You can configure the coordinates in [resources/Recordings/Shorts/coordinates.json](resources/Recordings/Shorts/coordinates.json).
 When `scaleVertical` is set to `false` the left and right bar will be scaled until the reach the center.
 When set to `true` they scale until they reach the bottom.
 The height of the video is the width of the center part * 16 / 9, to create a 9:16 resolution.
 Currently the automated shorts are limited to this three parts usecase.